|Site Map | Bulletin Home | Temple University|

 Temple University recognizes academic achievement in several ways.

-This distinction is bestowed upon those candidates for baccalaureate degrees who have completed at Temple University at least their last 60 hours toward their degrees.
-Such students will be awarded their degrees "with praise" if the cumulative GPA is:
+This distinction is bestowed upon those candidates for baccalaureate degrees who have completed at Temple University at least 60 hours toward their degree.
+Such students will be awarded their degrees "with praise" according to the following criteria:

 Completion of course credits before becoming a matriculated student does not assure the acceptance of those credits into the program of matriculation.